nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user filters the contacts using some other command, such as `find`

 Step 2.
-The user provides a series of prefixes to pick the fields to `mailingList`, if none are provided, proceed using the defaults
+The user provides a series of prefixes to `mailingList` to pick the fields, if none are provided, proceed using the defaults

 Step 3.
-The user is prompted to pick the name and location of their CSV exported file.
+The user is prompted to pick the name and location of their CSV file.

 #### Design considerations:
 * Arguments for the command should follow the standard used in other parts of the software.